krapas170/GameserverLive/README.md

-# Minecraft-Status-Discord-Bot
+# GameserverLive
-Discord bot, which looks for the status of Minecraft servers and have some moderator commands
+Discord bot, which looks for the status of gaming servers and have some moderator commands